China cautions G7: ‘Small’ groups don’t rule the world | Malay Mail

-CARBIS BAY, June 13 — China on Sunday pointedly cautioned Group of Seven leaders that the days when “small” groups of countries decided the fate of the world was long gone, hitting back at the world’s richest democracies which have sought a unified position over Beijing.
+CARBIS BAY (England), June 13 — China today pointedly cautioned Group of Seven leaders that the days when “small” groups of countries decided the fate of the world was long gone, hitting back at the world’s richest democracies which have sought a unified position over Beijing.

 “The days when global decisions were dictated by a small group of countries are long gone,” a spokesman for the Chinese embassy in London said.